glycerine/nanomsgardvark/README.rst

 rnanomsg is an R binding for Nanomsg (http://nanomsg.org/).

-The rzmq bindings by Whit Armstrong served as a template when writing these Nanomsg bindings.
+The rzmq bindings by Whit Armstrong served as major inspiration when writing these Nanomsg bindings.
 (https://github.com/armstrtw/rzmq).
 Some of the docs/etc might not be ported from zmq to nanomsg yet.

 Features